 9 Mins Read

 The battle for the planet is massive, involving our plants, oceans, societies, and even our daily habits.
-To get a sense of the full breadth of the issues at stake — and, more importantly, to understand the solutions that are still possible — Green Queen has put together this list of climate-focused documentaries to watch ahead of COP26.
-Many of the subjects covered in these films will be at the center of the discussion table this year in Glasgow.
+To get a sense of the full breadth of the issues at stake — and, more importantly, to understand the solutions that are still possible — dive into this list of climate-focused documentaries to watch.

 1. Chasing Ice, 2012